-The January 2013 issue of the Fuel Cell Technologies Office newsletter includes stories in these categories:
+The January 2014 issue of the of the Fuel Cell Technologies Office newsletter includes stories in these categories:

 In the News

-Updates and future announcements will be posted on the FCT financial opportunities website.
+Updates and future funding opportunity announcements will be posted on the FCT Office's financial opportunities website.

 Webinars and Workshops

-Upcoming Webinar February 12: Advanced Electrocatalysts for PEM Fuel Cells
+Upcoming Webinar February 11: Additive Manufacturing for Fuel Cells